Martin-Taddey/CSCI395-Project/README.md

 * **1. About**

 	* Once you access the webpage, a random Pokemon with its own information and picture will be displayed.
 There are 1024 different Pokemons.
+Originally the project was more ambitious.
+It was supposed to let the person choose which Pokemon to display among other things, but I run out of time before the deadline.

 * **Project Setup**
 	* a.
 Set up a Node.js project using Express.js